 The term “Internet of Things” (IoT) was first coined in a presentation about implementing Radio-frequency identification (RFID) in the Protector and Gamble company by Kevin Ashton for supply chain management \cite{ashton2009internet}.
 IoT is an advanced technology that can link all smart objects together within a network with no human interactions \cite{ali2015internet}.
-More simply, any object that can be connected to the internet for further monitoring or transferring data has the opportunity of being an IoT device \cite{HADD2019100129}.
+More simply, any object that can be connected to the internet for further monitoring or transferring data has the opportunity to be an IoT device \cite{haddadpajouh2019survey}.

 In recent years, IoT has drawn convincing research ground as a new research topic in a wide variety of academic and industrial disciplines, especially in healthcare.
-The IoT revolution is reshaping modern healthcare systems incorporating technological, economic, and social prospects.
-It is evolving healthcare systems from conventional to more personalized healthcare system where patients can be diagnosed, treated, and monitored more easily.
+The IoT revolution is reshaping modern healthcare systems, incorporating technological, economic, and social prospects.
+It is evolving healthcare systems from conventional to more personalized healthcare systems through which patients can be diagnosed, treated, and monitored more easily.

 IoT is increasingly becoming a vital technology in healthcare systems where it can deliver lower expenses, a better quality of services, and advanced user experiences \cite{da2018internet, islam2015internet, hu2013application, Qi2017AdvancedIO}.
-As a result of its wide capabilities including tracking, identification and authentication, and data collection, the exponential growth of IoT in healthcare from USD 72 billion in 2020 is expected to reach USD 188 billion in 2025 \cite{IoHTMarketSize2020, Zainab2015}.
+As a result of its wide capabilities including tracking, identification and authentication, and data collection, the exponential growth of IoT in healthcare is expected to rise from USD 72 billion in 2020 to USD 188 billion in 2025 \cite{IoHTMarketSize2020, ali2015internet}.